dgwarlug47/Econometrics-in-R/README.md

 # Econometrics-in-R
-This is code for one of my Econometrics classes in University of Waterloo.
+This is the code for one of my Econometrics classes in University of Waterloo.

 assignmentX.R answer the questions in assignmentX.pdf.